-Okay, so I got into a fight an hour after leaving the boat – but this time, I swear, it wasn’t even my fault.
-I was just minding my own business in this tiny internet café – actually, with only two computer terminals, it wasn’t so much of an internet café as just a café but for a dump like this I’m guessing that’s pretty good going.
+Okay, so I got into a fight an hour after leaving the boat – but this time, I swear, it wasn’t my fault.
+I was just minding my own business in this tiny internet café.
+Actually, with only two computer terminals, it wasn’t so much of an internet café as just a café but for a dump like this I’m guessing that’s pretty good going.
 Anyway, that’s not important right now.
 What’s important is that I really wasn’t looking for any trouble.
 Let me tell you how it happened.

-I was sitting up at the drinks counter at the top end of the café watching the bartender shake non-alcoholic cocktails for a small but adoring group of customers.
+I was up at the drinks counter, watching the bartender shake non-alcoholic cocktails for his small but adoring group of customers.
 You could tell he fancied himself by the way he kept slyly checking his reflection in the tarnished mirror behind him.
-I was sitting there at the far side of his counter simply because I couldn’t be bothered to queue for a turn on the internet.
-According to the hand-painted signs on the wall, each person was restricted to just fifteen minutes and from what I could gather you were lucky if the phone line lasted that long, let alone the electricity.
-So I sat at the drinks counter instead and stirred my Coca-Cola float with a straw, stabbing at the dollop of gritty ice cream floating lethargically in the top of it, and wondering how long we would have to stay in this hole before we could sail away to somewhere else.
+I couldn’t be bothered to queue for a turn on the internet so I was sat at the far end of the counter, watching this Tom Cruise wannabe instead.
+According to the hand-painted signs on the wall, each person was restricted to just fifteen minutes internet-time but from what I could gather, you were lucky if the phone line lasted that long, let alone the electricity.
+So I sat at the drinks counter and stirred my Coca-Cola float with a straw, stabbing at the dollop of gritty ice cream floating lethargically in the top of it, and wondering how long we would have to stay in this hole before we could sail away to somewhere else.

 The café was painted in funky colours and had posters of western film-stars stuck haphazardly over its rough walls.
-Pop songs from five years ago blared out into the street in a bid to broadcast how hip it was trying to be.
-I thought it was all pretty lame but I still had another hour to kill before going back to the boat and hadn’t yet discovered a better place to be.
+Pop songs from five years ago blared out into the street in a bid to broadcast how hip it was.
+It all seemed pretty lame to me, but I still had another hour to kill before going back to the boat and hadn’t yet discovered a better place to be.

-Behind me, some sort of argument was just beginning to get loud and I looked round, as you do, to see a big guy hassling a smaller kid, presumably to give up his last precious minutes on the computer terminal before the phone lines went dead again.
-I really wasn’t that interested but I just happened to turn round at the wrong time and accidentally caught his eye.
+Behind me, an argument was just beginning to get loud and I looked round, as you do, to see some big guy hassling a smaller kid, presumably to give up his last precious minutes on the computer terminal before the phone lines went dead again.
+I really wasn’t that interested but I just happened to catch his eye, which seemed to annoy the crap out of him.
 He shouted something in his own language and when this had no effect on me – in somewhat broken English – he demanded to know what I was looking at.
-I told him I didn’t know, but it was answering back (which went straight over his head).
+I told him I didn’t know, but it was answering back.
 Then I suggested he just wait his turn like everyone else and leave the scrawny kid alone.

 “What you care?” he yelled.
 “Who are you telling me this?”

-I turned back to my drink, vaguely aware of the big guy now lumbering towards me, but I forced myself not to look up.
+I turned back to my drink, vaguely aware of him now lumbering towards me, but I forced myself not to look up.
 There’s nothing that makes people madder than not reacting.
-Besides, I had to quickly decide how I was going to play this.
+Besides, I had to quickly decide how I wanted to play this.

-“What you say about my mother?” he hollered, suddenly at my side.
+“What you say about my mother?” he hollered, suddenly beside me at the counter.

 Now I looked lazily in his direction as if I’d only just realised he was there.
 “Nothing, all right?
 Get back in your box.”

-I turned away from him, grinned at the barman – who was starting to look a little anxious himself – and that just seemed to wind the guy up further.
+I turned away from him, grinned at the barman – who was starting to look a little anxious himself – and that just wound the guy up further.
 He yelled at the barman in their own language and the barman shrugged nervously back.

 “I kill you!
 I kill you!
 You shit!”
 He spat the words at me and instantly I could feel a familiar hot prickle beginning under my armpits.

 I don’t particularly like people threatening to kill me.
-I imagined I could see flecks of his spit sitting on my cheek and once I’d imagined them I could feel them too.
+I imagined flecks of his spit sitting on my cheek and once I’d imagined them, I could feel them too.

 “Hey, what is your problem?”
-I demanded, allowing myself to get angry now.
-“Why don’t you do us all a favour and just crawl back under the rock you came out from?”
+I allowed myself to get angry now.
+“Why don’t you do us all a favour and just crawl back under the rock you came out from, yeah?”

 “You talk my mother,” he hissed shoving a finger into my face.
 “What you say?
 You tell me now, you shit!”

-“You better get out of my face,” I warned him quietly, wiping at the imaginary spit.
+“You better get out of my face,” I warned him quietly, wiping away the imaginary spit.

 “You say my mother!
 I kill you!” the guy yelled back.